crytic/evm_cfg_builder/README.md

 * [pyevmasm](https://github.com/trailofbits/pyevmasm)

-## TODO
+## License

-evm_cfg_builder is a work in progress.
-Please help us with:

-* Cleaning API and adding documenttation
-* Improving VSA
-* Exporting the dispatcher
+evm_cfg_builder is licensed and distributed under the AGPLv3 license.
+[Contact us](mailto:opensource@trailofbits.com) if you're looking for an exception to the terms.